sach-iyer/sach-iyer.github.io/_pages/about.md

 ---
 permalink: /
-title: "My site is under construction"
+title: "Hi!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi!

 Welcome to personal website.
-This is very much a work in progress, and I expect to take a few months to complete it.
+This is currently a work in progress, and I expect to take a few months to complete it.

 I hope to use this as a portfolio website, and document some of my thoughts and experiences.
 Wish me luck.